CalB92/UmanAnalysis/README.md

 All the fields must be separated by a single space.
 The keyboard was used as stdin when writing this code.
 The program will display the results on stdout if no errors were found in the packets.
 A conversation consists of four packets which were entered sequentially.
 An error message is displayed on stderr if one of the packets do not conform to the specification.

+I'm not sure what the complex use case is that would break the program.
+I couldn't get it to crash with the inputs I used.
+I think it may have something to do with the packet type but the code checks the packet type to ensure it is entered in order.